-- No more than five years may pass between starting Ph.D.-level work (year three in the program) and completion of comprehensive exams. - No more than three years may pass between completing the comprehensive exams and advancing to candidacy. - No more than five years may pass between advancing to candidacy and completing all graduation requirements for the Ph.D. degree.
+- No more than five years may pass between the term of admission to the PhD program and completion of comprehensive exams, see the official policy. - No more than three years may pass between completing the comprehensive exams and advancing to candidacy. - No more than five years may pass between advancing to candidacy and completing all graduation requirements for the Ph.D. degree.